colindouglas/podcasts/README.md

 Comedy Bang Bang is an alt-comedy improv podcast published at least weekly since 2009.
 Each episode features one or more guests, who may be playing themselves or an improvised character.
-Since its inception, there have been 675 mainline episodes with 481 unique guests.
+As of 2019-12-28, there have been 675 mainline episodes with 481 unique guests.

 At the end of the year, listeners vote on the best episodes of the year (Thanksgiving-to-Thanksgiving), which are compiled in year-end Best Of